fhir-fli/fhir/README.md

 ### Has also created his own awesome Flutter package, faiadashu ([pub.dev](https://pub.dev/packages/faiadashu), [github](https://github.com/tiloc/faiadashu)), so check it out

-### FYI
+### FYIs & Questions

-- Also, I doubt anyone cares, but the Yaml parser doesn't tolerate an empty map as mart of a list
+- Also, I doubt anyone cares, but the Yaml parser doesn't tolerate an empty map as part of a list
 - I'm also considering adding assertions for R5 (if anyone cares one way or another about this, let me know)
 - Lists that include a null value throw an error currently, I could fix it, but that would require setting all lists to be able to contain nulls, and that seems like a pain in the ass for everyone involved.
 So for now at least, I'm going to leave it
+- I had added in an XML parser, but it's broken again.
+If anyone needs it let me know, but otherwise I may ignore it. (just request the json from the server)
+- Does anyone prefer enums to Codes?
+In R4B lots of what were enums they changed to codes (I assume to allow more flexibility, since many of the code sets are not strictly required), but if it's easier, I can change them back to enums.

 ## How To Use